malloydata/malloy/docs/_src/examples/malloy_by_example.md

 ```

 ## The `nest:` property embeds one query in another

+[fabio]: anytime want a limit, I want an order by?

 Malloy allows you to create nested subtable easily in query by declaring queries inside of queries.
 In the case below, the top level query groups by state.
 The nested query groups by facility type.